Sustainability

 Response to environmentally conscious product packages and packaging

-Development of environmentally friendly products
+Development of environmentally friendly products and reduction of plastics

 SHOCHIKUBAI SHIRAKABEGURA "Nend" made with rice for sake with controlled methane gas